timescale/docs/timescale-forge/create-a-service.md

 # Exploring Timescale Forge

 Welcome to Timescale Forge!
-Timescale Forge combines the power and reliability of TimescaleDB with a fully-managed, cloud-native experience that is easy to start and less expensive to operate.
+Timescale Forge is a cloud-native TimescaleDB as a service that is easy to get started and powerful enough for the most demanding scenarios

 This tutorial will walk you through setting up your Timescale Forge account and completing your first tutorial project.